stefsmeets/problematic/readme.md

 - lmfit
 - cython
 - h5py
 - The program [sginfo](http://cci.lbl.gov/sginfo/) must be available as `sginfo` on the search path.
-Its source code is available as part of the [focus package](https://github.com/stefsmeets/focus_package/tree/master/focus/src/sginfo)
+This code uses a specific version of `sginfo` available as part of the [focus package](https://github.com/stefsmeets/focus_package/tree/master/focus/src/sginfo).
+To compile,  clone the `focus_package` repo, go to `focus/src/sginfo` and run `make`.
+Make sure the binary is available on your system path.

 ## Install using Conda